Garajonay National Park

 Then follow the signs to Los Roques and Alto de Garajonay, trail number 18.

-We hardly met any people at all.
+A strange thing was that, even if we were there in the middle of the day and high season, we hardly met any people at all.
 Most people seemed to park their car at one of the parking lots and walk just a short part of the trail.

 Maybe you are also interested in these lovely hikes in the Canary Islands